pillarjs/send/Readme.md

 [![Test Coverage][coveralls-image]][coveralls-url]
 [![Gittip][gittip-image]][gittip-url]

-  Send is Connect's `static()` extracted for generalized use, a streaming static file server supporting partial responses (Ranges), conditional-GET negotiation, high test coverage, and granular events which may be leveraged to take appropriate actions in your application or framework.
+Send is a library for streaming files from the file system as a http response supporting partial responses (Ranges), conditional-GET negotiation, high test coverage, and granular events which may be leveraged to take appropriate actions in your application or framework.

+Looking to serve up entire folders mapped to URLs?
+Try [serve-static](https://www.npmjs.org/package/serve-static).

 ## Installation